Skip to content

 How to read this metric

-An increase indicates higher potential future tax savings, though it may also reflect past periods of financial difficulty.
+An increase indicates the company has accumulated losses that may provide future tax savings, though it also reflects past poor performance.

 Detailed definition